bilalq/blog/_posts/2014-03-02-harmonizing-with-vi-nature.md

 <a name="bash"></a>
 ## bash

-If for whatever reason you don't vi-bindings in all of readline and only want to affect bash, just include this in your `~/.bashrc` or `~/.bash_profile`:
+If for whatever reason you don't want vi-bindings in all of readline and only want to affect bash, just include this in your `~/.bashrc` or `~/.bash_profile`:

 ```bash
 set -o vi